Aerozone District Plan Portal 2021

 An Aerozone Alliance Strategic Planning update submitted by Innovation Economy Partners was released on November 24, 2020.

 An Aerozone Alliance Strategic Planning update submitted by Innovation Economy Partners was released in October 2020.

 In May 2020, the Aerozone Alliance launched an RFP process, requesting proposals to create an Aerozone Strategic Plan which aligns and promotes the various stakeholders and other plans within the Aerozone District.
 A proposal submitted by Innovation Economy Partners was selected in June 2020.

 Aerozone Strategic Planning Proposal »

-The Center for Public Management, Maxine Goodman Levin College of Urban Affairs, Cleveland State University
+The Center for Public and Nonprofit Management, Maxine Goodman Levin College of Urban Affairs, Cleveland State University